Wolfenswan/A3-Missions/readme.md

 **FEATURES**

 * Easy to use spawn system, with no need for SQF scripting or knowing class names.
-* Currently supports spawning of the following groups: Hold, Patrol, Garrison & Ambush
+* Currently supports spawning of the following groups: Hold, Patrol, Garrison, Ambush, Ambush-road
 * All groups are either placed randomly in the selected area or focus on pre-placed "points of interest"

 **SETUP & DOCUMENTANTION**